-If you are planning a journey through Thailand, explore the possibility of traveling by train and turn a necessary trip into a memorable adventure!
+If you are planning a journey through Thailand, explore the possibility of travelling by train and turn a necessary trip into a memorable adventure!

-Aaron Christe posts photos of, writes about, and reviews as many beautiful Thai hotels as he can afford to stay at, on his Thai Hotels blog www.ReserveThaiHotels.Net.
+Aaron Christe posts photos of, writes about, and reviews as many beautiful Thai hotels as he can afford to stay at.

 —You can follow him on Twitter @Sabai_Sabai or on Facebook at ThaiHotels